 Larry was excited to get the job offer and got all the necessary records and passed the drug test.
 Larry went to the manager to ask when his first day of work would begin.
 The manager said she changed her mind about hiring Larry.
 Larry drove a green car and the manager hated green cars and said she would never hire someone who drove a green car.

 Even though Larry satisfied the conditions of employment, the manager could still withdraw the offer based on any non-discriminatory reason.
-There is no protection for employees or applicants based on car color.
+There is no protection for new employees or applicants based on car color.

-An employer can require just about any type of condition that is not an unlawful or discriminatory employment protection.
+An employer can require just about any type of condition that is not unlawful or discriminatory employment protection.
 Discrimination in hiring based on certain protected categories is a violation of California law.
 This includes conditions based on: